edelstone/actionverb.com/job-ads/designer.md

  * Experience with web application design, marketing website design, and offline (print) design
  * Comprehensive understanding of UI/UX principles
- * Solid web front-end development skills in HTML, CSS, and Javascript.
+ * Solid web front-end development skills in HTML, CSS, and JavaScript.
-Even though we have a great team to help you integrate your designs with our applications, in order to be a great application designer, we expect that you can implement enough Javascript to make your designs come to life (even in a basic way).
+Even though we have a great team to help you integrate your designs with our applications, in order to be a great application designer, we expect that you can implement enough JavaScript to make your designs come to life (even in a basic way).
  * Experience in interest in both actual application design and marketing design.
 We want our designers to be able to work on both sides.